CMU-cabot/cabot/motor_controller/odriver/Readme.md

 ```
 odrv0.axis0.controller.config.vel_gain = xx(your value)
 ```
-  - Keep increasing vel_gain by 10% until you see vibration. **When you increase the value, try to turn/tap the wheel to intentionally initiate vibration on motor in order to confirm that no vibration happens with the value.** You may be able to increase up to much higher value with static setting
+  - Keep increasing vel_gain by 10% until you see vibration.
+  - ~~**When you increase the value, try to turn/tap the wheel to intentionally initiate vibration on a motor in order to confirm that no vibration happens with the value.** You may be able to increase up to a much higher value with static setting~~
-  - Increase encoder bandwidth can reduce vibration while increasing vel_gain.
-Too high value causes error in control, it should be less than 3000 with CUI AMT102-V encoder.
+  - ~~Increase encoder bandwidth can reduce vibration while increasing vel_gain.
+Too high value causes error in control, it should be less than 3000 with CUI AMT102-V encoder.~~
+  - **We are not using high bandwidth to avoid high-frequency sound noise. ** With the GT setting, the motor will vibrate if it is free of load, but the vibration will stop with a load of the robot itself.
+High-frequency bandwidth can stop the vibration, but it can cause a loud high-frequency sound by high-frequency vibration regardless of the load.
 ```
 odrv0.axis0.encoder.config.bandwidth = 1000~3000 (CUI AMT102-V)
 ```